Companies failing to address the gender pay gap have to pay up, writes shadow women and equalities minister Dawn Butler.

 We simply cannot tolerate the gender pay gap any longer, it is time to value women and the contribution of all women in society.

 Dawn Butler is Shadow Minister for Women and Equalities and Labour MP for Brent Central.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.